 Hoard lump sums

-If you walk away with severance pay, vacation pay or other lump sums, hoard them.
-Do not pay down debt or buy anything with this money.
+If you walk away with severance pay, vacation pay, or other lump sums of money, hoard them.
+When you receive any stimulus payouts, do not pay down debt.
+Know exactly which bills to pay and what to buy when you don’t have enough to cover everything.
 You do not know how long this challenge will last and you may need that money for basic survival supplies.

 Pull back to the minimums

-If you have been paying more than required on your mortgage, loans and credit card balances, consider pulling back to the very minimum required until your income stream is restored.
+If you have been paying more than required on your mortgage, loans, and credit card balances, consider pulling back to the very minimum required until your income stream is restored.
+You have that option.
+As long as you pay the required amount your credit score will not suffer.

 Cancel all non-essential services

 Cancel the nail and hair appointments (learn to cut your kids’ hair); fire the lawn guy, housekeeper, cab drivers (walk or take the train.)
-Cancel cable TV, Internet service (sign up for a free service before you pull the plug on your pricey ISP—check here for a good overview with resources); paper delivery, dance and music lessons.
+If it is not absolutely required or necessary at this time, go without.
 You can reinstate services later.

 Find the way out

-That same joy will be waiting for you, too!
+That same joy is waiting for us, too!